Performances in the Basilica, Palace of Arts, Matthias Church etc.

-Tickets: full price: 4 500 HUF, students/retirees: 4 000 HUF (can be purchased on the premises before on Tuesdays and Wednesdays, Saturday from 10.00 am. and before the concert)
+- students/retirees: 16 EUR/4 000 HUF (can be purchased on the premises on Tuesdays and Wednesdays, Saturday from 10.00 am. and before the concert)

-This lovely baroque temple in busy Váci Street is a venue for organ and trumpet concerts on Wednesday and Saturday evenings from May till end of December.
+This lovely baroque temple in busy Váci Street is a venue for organ and choir concerts on Wednesday and Saturday evenings from May till end of December.

 On Wednesdays vocal and instrumental soloists complement the organ recital.
 On Saturday the performance of various choirs contribute to the musical program.